Skip to main content Skip to footer

 You want to watch for a drop in water pressure or a possible increase in your water bill.
 This could indicate a pipework leak, which will need investigation.
 Look for leaking taps, hosepipes, washing areas and pressure washers.
 Over the year, the cost of leaks really can add up, so it pays to ensure your pipework is in order before Jack Frost arrives.

-"you can also report or track a repair using our live chat service or by email"
+You can also report or track a repair using our live chat service or by email.

 Repairs